 The school wants all children to grow into healthy adults.
 We believe that it is dangerous for children to wear shoes with platform soles or high heels in school, so we do not allow this.
-Neither do we allow children to wear trainers to school apart from black leather/leather effect; these are appropriate for sport or as leisurewear but are not in keeping with the smart appearance of a school uniform.
-We require all children to wear the types of shoe described in the uniform list.
+Neither do we allow children to wear coloured trainers to school apart from black leather/leather effect; these are appropriate for sport or as leisurewear but are not in keeping with the smart appearance of a school uniform.
+We require all children to wear the types of shoes described in the uniform list.

-The Role of Parents
+The Role of Parents/carers

-We ask all parents who send their children to our school to support the school uniform policy.
-We believe that parents have a duty to send their children to school correctly dressed and ready for their daily schoolwork.
-Parents should ensure that their child has the correct uniform, and that it is clean and in good repair.
+We ask all parents/carers who send their children to our school to support the school uniform policy.
+We believe that parents/carers have a duty to send their children to school correctly dressed and ready for their daily learning.
+Parents/carers should ensure that their child has the correct uniform, and that it is clean and in good repair.

-If any parent would like the school to modify the uniform policy, they should make representation, in the first instance, to the Headteacher.
+If any parent/carer would like the school to modify the uniform policy, they should make representation, in the first instance, to the Headteacher.